Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

     `prior_periods` must be a positive integer
     x You passed: -5

+---

+    `prior_periods` must be a positive integer or one of: 'All' x You passed: text

+---

+    `prior_periods` must be a positive integer
+    x You passed: NA

+---

+    `period_length` cannot be larger than data size x You data has 10, and your batch size is 50

+---

+    `period_length` must be a positive integer.
+    x You passed: -1

+---

+    `period_length` must be a positive integer.
+    x You passed: text

+---

+    `period_length` must be a positive integer.
+    x You passed: NA

+---

+    The number of `conditions` must match the number of unique treatment groups in the data. x You passed a vector of length 4 x Your data has 3 unique treatments

+---

+    `conditions` must be provided as a character vector.

+---

+    `ndraws` must be a positive integer
+    x You passed: -234432

+---

+    `ndraws` must be a positive integer
+    x You passed: NA

+---

+    `ndraws` must be a positive integer or one of: '' x You passed: text

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: 23

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: -0.4

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: NA

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: text

 # Throws proper error when columns do not exist or not declared

     `block2 is not in the data, but was chosen as a block.